-If you have questions whether your proposed project is acceptable or to clarify any safety concerns, please contact the Scientific Review Committee by clicking on the CONTACT US at the bottom of this page and RE: Scientific Review Committee in subject line.
+If you have questions whether your proposed project is acceptable or to clarify any safety concerns, please contact the Scientific Review Committee (SRC) by clicking on the CONTACT US at the bottom of this page and RE: Scientific Review Committee in subject line.

 Use the following resource developed by Wendy Gay as you work through your project.

 *** Screeners often include helpful advice for students to improve their projects.
-Before the GSDSEF, you still have time to improve your project before judging by considering their comments even if you have been accepted to participate.
+Before the GSDSEF Science Fair Week, you still have time to improve your project before judging by considering their comments even if you have been accepted to participate.

 NOTE: It is the student's responsibility to check his/her own project status by logging in his/her account to view status of his/her project, complete the online application, and submit payment before the application deadline.